 - skilled interviewing, assessment, problem solving and negotiation; and

 - independence, self-motivation, and successful strong leadership able to drive projects and programs to completion.

 Preference will be given to candidates with experience in litigation and in one or more of the following substantives areas of law: real estate, land use, property law or federal and state environmental law.
 Experience with working in coalition and/or supporting community-based organizing and organizations preferred.
 Proficiency in a second language also is desirable.

 Exceptional candidates with less experience will be considered.

 The Public Interest Law Center is a nationally-renowned public interest law firm with a mission of using high-impact legal strategies to improve the well-being and life prospects of the Philadelphia region’s most vulnerable populations by assuring that they have access to the resources and services that all of us need to lead our lives.
 Areas of focus include a high-quality education, health care, housing and community services, employment, a healthy neighborhood and the unencumbered right to vote.

 The position is located in Philadelphia, Pennsylvania.
 The salary and benefits are commensurate with experience.

 The Public Interest Law Center is an equal opportunity employer and encourages diverse candidates to apply.

-To apply, submit a letter of interest, which describes relevant litigation and supervisory experience, a resume with salary requirements and a list of at least three references by mail or email to:
+To apply, submit a letter of interest, by mail or email, which describes relevant litigation and supervisory experience, a resume with salary requirements and contact information for at least three references to: